nlathia/nlathia.github.io/blog/_posts/2018-12-29-neural-conversations.md

 Many of these systems are developed as single-turn.
 To make this conversational, the system also needs to include (encode) the conversation history.

+## Chapter 4.
+Task-oriented Dialogue Systems

+Completing a task is different from question answering -- they are typically domain dependent (e.g., book a hotel room).
+There are a variety of types, including slot-filling dialogue: where the machine needs to collect information from the user in order to complete the task.

+The interaction between a dialog agent and a user mirrors the interaction between an RL agent and the environment.
+An appropriate reward function in this domain would give a high reward for completing the task and a small penalty for each required intermediate turn.
+In practice, reward functions are often a linear combination of a subset of the following:
+* Task completion success
+* Time elapsed (number of turns)
+* Coherence, diversity, personal style(s)

+For RL, researchers have developed user simulators for RL agents to converse with -- since conversing with real users is expensive.
+The simulators could be based on a user agenda or based on models/data.
+Ultimately, many evaluations rely on recruited users (small scale) or A/B tests.

+Slot filling problems also rely on dialogue state tracking -- containing all information about what the user is looking for at the current turn of the conversation.
+This is the input information to the dialogue policy which decides what action to take next.
+For example, see [this challenge](https://www.microsoft.com/en-us/research/event/dialog-state-tracking-challenge/).

+An example dialogue policy is DQN, which takes as input an encoding of the current dialogue state.
+It outputs a vector who entries correspond to all the possible dialogue-act/slot pairs that can be chosen by the system.
+Learning the policy from scratch takes a lot of data, but can be sped up by using expert-generated dialogues, imitation learning, or replay buffer spiking (warm start).
+In online settings, an agent has to balance between exploit (maximise reward) and explore (discover better alternatives) -- exploration when neural nets are used is an active research topic.
+This is made even more challenging when needing to extend the agent's domain while serving users (adding more intents/slots).

+Dialog can often be decomposed into a sequence of related sub-dialogues that each focus on a single topic.
+For example: booking a flight, hotel and car rental for a single trip.
+These are referred to as composite-task dialogues, where subtasks may have interdependencies.
+On the other hand, if a dialog can have more than one broad subject matter (e.g., hotels and restaurants), this is referred to as multi-domain dialogue.

+Natural Language Generation (NLG) aims to convert a communication goal into natural language form.
+Rule and template based approaches are the most common ways to achieve this.
+Newer approaches (corpus-based) aim to optimise generation from a corpora of text.
+There are a number of LSTM based approaches that have been explored here.

+All of these modules in a dialog system are often optimised separately.
+If all of them are differentiable, then the whole system can be optimised by backprop.
+Supervised and reinforcement learning have both been applied to this scenario.

+Beyond slot-filling dialogue:
+* Information seeking dialog
+* Navigation dialogue
+* Multimodal dialogue with non-verbal inputs
+* Mixed initiative and negotiation
+* Multiple-parties